-Reinforcement learning is an area of machine learning, inspired by behaviorist psychology, concerned with how an agent can learn from interactions with an environment. -Wikipedia, Sutton and Barto (1998), Phil
+Reinforcement learning is an area of machine learning, inspired by behaviorist psychology, concerned with how an agent can learn from interactions with an environment.

+-Wikipedia, Sutton and Barto (1998), Phil

 Figure 1: Agent-environment diagram.

-Agent: Child, dog, robot, program, etc.

-Environment: World, lab, software environment, etc.
+Examples of agents include a child, dog, robot, program, etc. Examples of environments include the world, lab, software environment, etc.